BruceWind/LocalWhisperAPIService/README.md

    b.
 Activate the virtual environment:
       - On Windows: `myvenv\Scripts\activate`
       - On macOS and Linux: `source myvenv/bin/activate`
    c.
+Before installing dependencies, open the `requirements.txt` file and modify the `tokenizers` line:
+      - Find the line starting with `https://files.pythonhosted.org/packages/...`
+      - Replace it with the appropriate wheel URL for your system.
+For example:
+        - For Python 3.10 on Linux: use the existing URL
+        - For other systems: visit https://pypi.org/project/tokenizers/#files, find the appropriate wheel for your system, and use its URL
+   d.
 Install dependencies: `pip install -r requirements.txt`
-   d.
+   e.
 Start the API service: `uvicorn app.main:app --reload`
 3. (Option B) Using Docker:
    a.
 Build the Docker image:
       `docker build -t localwhisperapi .`